carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 So far we have seen how to declare multiple input and output channels, but each channel was handling only one value at time.
 However Nextflow can handle groups of values using the `tuple` qualifiers.

+fixme add description of a tuple

+fixme add format of a tuple like input and output blocks

-When using channel emitting a tuple, the corresponding input declaration must be declared with a `tuple` qualifier, followed by definition of each single element in the tuple.
+When using channel containing a tuple, the corresponding input declaration must be declared with a `tuple` qualifier, followed by definition of each element in the tuple.

 ~~~